OOPSpam/blog/_posts/2026-06-15-3-ways-to-protect-your-elementor-atomic-forms-from-spam.md

 tags:
   - Elementor Atomic Forms
 ---
+You can protect Elementor Atomic Forms from spam using three methods: blocking countries via Cloudflare before requests reach your site, leveraging the `elementor_pro/atomic_forms/spam_check` PHP filter for custom validation rules, or installing the OOPSpam Anti-Spam plugin for automated multi-layered filtering.
 [Elementor Atomic Forms](https://elementor.com/help/atomic-form-element/) is the new form builder in Elementor Editor V4, using a modular, component-based system for greater design flexibility.
 However, because it is still evolving, key spam protection features available in the classic [Elementor Form](https://www.oopspam.com/blog/spam-protection-for-elementor-forms) widget, such as honeypot fields and reCAPTCHA integration, are not yet supported.
-If you're using Atomic Forms, you'll need alternative methods to protect your forms from spam.

 Here are the three options that actually work right now.